 Getting vaccinated is a simple and effective way to stay healthy during winter, especially for people with asthma or COPD (Chronic Obstructive Pulmonary Disease).

-• Protect you from getting really sick: breathing problems can make it harder for your body to fight off germs like flu, pneumonia, COVID-19, and other viruses.
-These germs can make your condition worse – more coughing, wheezing and breathlessness which may sometimes mean you need to go to hospital
+Getting vaccinated can help protect you from getting really sick: breathing problems can make it harder for your body to fight off germs like flu, pneumonia, COVID-19, and other viruses.
+These germs can make your condition worse – more coughing, wheezing and breathlessness which may sometimes mean you need to go to hospital.

 Quit smoking